johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 ```

 The contents of each of the `.json` is the data if this component was saved in
 the traditional way through the edit interface.
-A suggested way to create these
+To create these
-files is place the component on the page, fill in the default content and then
+files place the component on the page, fill in the default content and then
 copy the `.json` files to this Contentful Component folder and import them in.

-The contents for the `./image` is same as our simple image contentful component in
+The contents for the `./image` are the same as our simple image contentful component in
 the first example that includes data object and the src of the image.

 ### Adding Contentful Components to the FlowContainer